-To navigate to a base symbol
+Navigate to a base symbol

-- Place the caret on a symbol in the code viewer or select the symbol in a tool window.
+Place the caret at a symbol in the code viewer or select the symbol in a tool window.

-- If the selected symbol has more than one base symbol, they will be listed in a drop-down list.
-The drop-down list may contain items in both bold and regular font.
+If the symbol has more than one base symbol, they will be listed in a drop-down.
+The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.

 You can do one of the following:

-- Click on the desired item to open it in the editor.
+Click the desired item to open it in the editor.

-- Select the desired item by pressing Up and Down and then press Enter to open it in the editor.
+Select the desired item by pressing Up and Down and then press Enter to open it in the editor.

 Start typing to filter results.
 Note that you can use CamelHumps here.
 If necessary, press Esc once to clear the filtering.